-Trade-off between the use value of data and user data sovereignty.
 Infrastructure data have use value without compromising user sovereignty.
 Personalized data add considerably to use value but can severely compromise data sovereignty.
 A focus on the most valuable personalized data can achieve most of the use value while maintaining most of the user data sovereignty.

-The apparent trade-off between the use value of data and the maintenance of data autonomy is shown in Figure 3.
+The apparent trade-off between the use value of data and the maintenance of data autonomy is shown in Figure 4.
 The figure also indicates how the trade-off can be dealt with effectively.
 First, infrastructure data usually maintain data autonomy and can already generate some use value.
 Second, not all personalized data has the same value.
-A focus on the most valuable data only may realize most of the use, while minimizing the loss of data privacy and data autonomy.
+Focusing exclusively on the most valuable data may maximize the benefit, while minimizing the loss of data privacy and data autonomy.
 Given that less may be more, it would make sense to collect only the most valuable personalized data in the first place.
-Additional data could be designated as 'dumb data' and ignored (Figure 3).
+Additional data could be designated as 'dumb data' and ignored (see Figure 4).
 This has the added benefit of reserving valuable server space and man-hours spent on data cleaning for the most valuable data, thus saving money and personnel resources.

 Data controllers can also draw on technological options to minimize the trade-off.
 First, data can be de-identified, for example by separating location data from a person's name and other unique person data.
-This could be taken as a first step, similar to the procedures adopted by TIMNA, the data science office of the ministry of health, to protect highly sensitive integrated health data.
+This could be taken as a first step, similar to the procedures adopted by TIMNA, the data science office of the Ministry of Health, to protect highly sensitive integrated health data.
 This is only a soft safeguard, however, as sophisticated programmers can often re-identify people.